Cruising the Baltic Sea

 Cruise the Baltic Sea and enjoy a series of enriching lectures.
 (B,L,D)

-Day 5 — Tallinn, Estonia
+Day 6 — Tallinn, Estonia

 Having largely escaped the ravages of World War II, Tallinn’s Old Town, now a UNESCO World Heritage site, has remained virtually unchanged for the past 600 years.
 During the walking tour, see Toompea Castle, the landmark Alexander Nevsky Cathedral and the 13th-century Church of St. Nicholas.
 Visit the medieval Town Hall, the only intact Gothic-style hall in Northern Europe.
 (B,L,D)

-Day 6 — St. Petersburg, Russia
+Day 7 — St. Petersburg, Russia

 Peter the Great founded the majestic city of St. Petersburg in 1703 as his “Window on the West.”
 Explore the city’s historic center, a UNESCO World Heritage site whose legendary landmarks are scattered across more than 100 islands linked by more than three times as many bridges.
 St. Petersburg’s main thoroughfare, Nevsky Prospekt, showcases exquisite examples of Russian Baroque and neoclassical architecture.
 See the beautiful Church of Our Savior on Spilled Blood (Church of the Resurrection of Christ), built on the site of Emperor Alexander II’s assassination, and the 19th-century St. Isaac’s Cathedral, with a striking golden dome that is one of the glories of the city’s skyline.
 Visit St. Petersburg’s first building, the Peter and Paul Fortress, constructed to secure the country’s access to the sea.
 See the impressive Baroque Cathedral of Sts.
 Peter and Paul, containing the tombs of 32 czars, from Peter the Great to Nicholas II, the last of the Romanovs.

-Day 7 — St. Petersburg
+Day 8 — St. Petersburg

 Visit the imperial compound of Pushkin and Catherine the Great’s elaborate rococo palace, a UNESCO World Heritage site, highlighted by a special visit to the extraordinary Amber Room.
 Then enjoy a lunch of traditional Russian specialties.

-Day 8 — Helsinki, Finland
+Day 9 — Helsinki, Finland

-Day 10 — Stockholm / U.S.
+Day 10 — Depart Stockholm / U.S.